boschresearch/fmi_adapter/CONTRIBUTING.md

 Want to contribute?
 Great!
 You can do so through the standard GitHub pull request model.
-For large contributions we do encourage you to file a ticket in the GitHub issues tracking system prior to any code development to coordinate with the fmi_adapter_ros2 development team early in the process.
+For large contributions we do encourage you to file a ticket in the GitHub issues tracking system prior to any code development to coordinate with the fmi_adapter development team early in the process.
 Coordinating up front helps to avoid frustration later on.

 Your contribution must be licensed under the Apache-2.0 license, the license